 - Recipients can request additional tickets by contacting our Supporter Services team.

 - Recipients have the option to sell tickets to others.
-There is space on the ticket stubs whether the buyer’s details can be written.
-These details are not entered or stored in electronic format.
-If such an entrant to the raffle wins a prize, they will be contacted using the information written on their ticket stub.
-This is the only purpose for which we require this information.
+There is space on the ticket stubs where the buyer’s details can be written.
+These details will be used only to let such an entrant know if they win a raffle prize.
 If no name and address is given, we can use the information we have already have stored about the original recipient to inform them of the win.
 The ticket numbers will remain allocated to the supporter who we have recorded as the original recipient – in case we need to refer to them.